thatshycoder/Automatic-WP-Posts-Summarizer/readme.txt

 == Features ==

-- Supports simple shortcode that lets you display a generated post summary before or after the post content.

-- Customize how the summary should be displayed.
-Title, summary length(number of sentences).

-- Setting Page that allows you to automatically display summary for all posts, this prevents having to copy and paste the shortcode on all pages.
+- Automatically generate posts summary.
+- Display summary on all posts or only specific posts.
+- Customizable shortcode.
+- Ability to also manually add summary to posts if you prefer.

-- Connect to meaningcloud API.
+- Connect to MeaningCloud API

 == Shortcode ==

-Show summary in a post with:
+**Show summary in a post**

 [awps]

-Show summary in a post with custom title:
+**Show summary in a post with a custom title**

 [awps title="Post Summary"]

-Show custom summary in a post
+**Show custom summary in a post**

 [awps summary="I love automatic WordPress post summarizer plugin but here is the summary I prefer for this post"]